mckeeh3/me-dot-u-dot/README.md

 The game distinguishes between the **agent implementation** and the **agent players** who use it:

 - Players are either humans or agents.
 Any game can be human vs human, human vs agent, or agent vs agent; the rules of play do not change.
 - `DotGameAgent` represents the reusable agent capability.
-It encapsulates how an LLM session is invoked, which tools are available, and how tool responses are interpreted when a move is required.
+It encapsulates how an LLM session is invoked, which tools are available, and how tool responses are interpreted when a move is required (e.g. `GameStateTool`, `GameMoveTool`, `PlaybookTool`, `SystemPromptTool`).
 - An **agent player** is a concrete player record (unique ID, display name, chosen LLM model).
 Each agent player owns persistent state:
   - a **playbook** (`PlaybookEntity`) that stores tactical instructions the model has authored, and
   - an **agent role/system prompt** (`AgentRoleEntity`) that frames long-term behavior and tool discipline.